 Michael Kakos

-After earning his Manhattan College degree in 1980, Mark Pfaff immediately began his dream job—teaching social studies and coaching at a central New Jersey high school.
+After earning his Manhattan University degree in 1980, Mark Pfaff immediately began his dream job—teaching social studies and coaching at a central New Jersey high school.
 “I loved it,” says Mark.
 “Even when I was a kid, I knew teaching was what I wanted to do.”

 He was sitting in his classroom one day when he received a letter simply addressed to the basketball coach.
 “It was from the New York Life Insurance Company,” he recalls, “asking if anyone I had coached was interested in changing careers.”
 Something about training for financial services sales intrigued him.
 “I’d never thought about it before,” says Mark.
 “I was curious enough to look into it.”